 Deciding to continue the pregnancy to term is not an option at any point after taking the first medication.
-If the embryo is not expelled after using these medications, a suction procedure (surgical abortion) must be done to empty the uterus and complete the abortion.
+If the embryo is not expelled after using these medications, a surgical abortion may be required.
 See First Trimester Abortion and Second Trimester Abortion pages.

 There do not appear to be any long-term complications associated with use of these drugs to induce a medical abortion.

-Because there is no way to know for sure that the abortion is complete without an examination by a health care professional, keeping appointments with the clinic for follow-up care is very important!
+Because there is no way to know for sure that the abortion is complete without an examination by a health care professional, keeping appointments with our clinic in Jamaica for follow-up care is very important!